darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 display blending mask _(dual demosaic modes only)_
 : Show the blending mask that is used to differentiate between high and low frequency areas (adjusted by the "switch dual threshold" parameter).
 For each pixel, the brighter the mask, the more the module's output is taken from the high frequency demosaic algorithm.

+capture sharpen
+: Enable capture sharpening.
+Selecting this option will enable additional controls (see below) and attempt to auto-calculate the _radius_ and _contrast sensitivity_ based on the current image's raw sensor data (see below).

+iterations (capture sharpen)
+: The strength of the effect increases with more iterations.
+For most images a setting of 8 will be sufficient.

+radius (capture sharpen)
+: Defines the mathematics used (sigma) for the special gaussian kernels.
+Analysis of many images (also from the RawTherapee community) show that, on modern sensors, using a good lens and a high quality demosaicer, a typical radius will be between 0.5 and 0.8.
+: To auto-calculate the _radius_ for the current image (based on raw sensor data), click the button on the right of the radius slider.
+The underlying algorithm has been used for some time with reliable results, though it might fail on images with lots of chroma noise.
+This calculation works better when the image is fully-zoomed out and uncropped in the darkroom view.

+---

+**Note:** Do not manually increase the radius much further than the auto-calculated value, as this will soon lead to halo artefacts.

+---

+contrast sensitivity (capture sharpen)
+: As sensor noise will typically be amplified by capture sharpening, we try to counter this problem by performing an analysis of local variance, luminance and a user-defined threshold.
+Sharpening is applied only to regions that are considered by this analysis to be safe.
+This analysis results in a mask that can be visualised by clicking the button to the right of the contrast sensitivity slider.
+: For a good default we check the image ISO and sensor readout precision as a starting point.
+: Very noisy images will require larger values than default.
+For very low sensor noise you can decrease the threshold to also improve capture sharpening in very dark parts of the image.

+corner boost / sharp center (capture sharpen)
+: Most lenses are sharper in the central part than the corners of the image.
+Increasing the _corner boost_ parameter causes a larger per-pixel radius to be used in the capture sharpen kernels for the image corners.
+This extra radius is controlled by the _corner boost_ control.
+Adjusting the _corner boost_ will cause an additional slider (_sharp center_) to appear.
+This controls the affected area using the distance from the image center.
+Again, the mask button to the right of the slider allows you to visualize the effect.

-# Notes about presets
+# Notes about presets, styles and copy/paste

-Defining demosaic presets or using demosaic parameters for styles or copy of history is a bit more tricky than for other modules.
-Please bear in mind that demosaic works for a range of sensors each offering certain algorithms and some specific options.
-Here are some reminders
+Defining demosaic [presets](../../darkroom/processing-modules/presets.md) or using demosaic parameters for [styles](../../module-reference/utility-modules/lighttable/styles.md) or copying/pasting [history stacks](../../module-reference/utility-modules/lighttable/history-stack.md) is a bit more tricky than for other modules.
+Please bear in mind that demosaic works for a range of sensors each offering different algorithms and some specific options.
+Here are some reminders:

-1. You are safe when using a preset for a specified camera of course.
+1. It should always be safe to create an automatic preset that only applies to a specific camera.
-2. If a preset was defined while working on an image with a different sensor than the current one, darktable translates the algorithm as follows:
+1. If a preset was defined while working on an image with a different sensor than the current image, darktable translates the algorithm as follows:
     - bayer sensors fall back to _RCD_
     - xtrans sensors fall back to _markjestejn_
     - bayer4 sensors always use _vng4_.
     - dual demosaicing will also be available on bayer and xtrans sensors
-3. Extra options like _green equalizing_ will only be done if supported by the current sensor.
+1. Extra options like _green equalizing_ will only be applied where they are supported by the current sensor.
-4. Some special care has been done for capture sharpening radius and edge sensitivity parameters.
-   In auto-applied presets you might want to use the auto-calculated radius (or edge sensitivity) for CS instead of a specified value.
-   To achieve this, you must set the radius to zero before saving the preset.
-If this preset is applied, dt accepts this as a request for autocalculation of the radius.
+1. In auto-applied presets with capture sharpen enabled, you might want to use the auto-calculated radius (or contrast sensitivity) instead of using hard-coded values.
+To achieve this, you must set the radius (or contrast sensitivity) to zero before saving the preset.
+If this preset is then applied to another image, darktable accepts this as a request for these values to be automatically recalculated.

-We don't have CS enabled by default but you could define an auto-applied preset after setting radius and edge threshold to zero.
-For iterations a setting of 8 is recommended, this leads to good sharpening with very low risk for artefacts if used with auto-radius.
+Capture sharpening is not enabled by default but you could achieve this by defining an auto-applied preset after setting radius and contrast threshold to zero.
+You are advised to leave the iterations setting to 8, as this leads to good sharpening with very low risk for artefacts when used with an auto-calculated radius.

-For the auto-apply rules it is also safe for ISO values below 1000.
-If you have a good sensor with low noise even on high ISO you might go for ISO below 3200.
+For the auto-apply rules, capture sharpening is generally safe for ISO values below 1000.
+If you have a good sensor, with low noise even on high ISO values, you might be able to use it for ISOs as high as 3200.